Consolidated theory of fluid thermodiffusion: Approaches to thermodiffusion

 Onsager's formulation is not as abstract as it first appears.
 Hirschfelder et al.~substantiated the general concepts, manipulating thermodynamic laws and hydrodynamic equations to cast the dissipation functional in terms of standard quantities from thermodynamics \cite{hirschfelder1954molecular,Goyal01012017}.
 The general diffusion driving forces within a non-isobaric, non-isothermal, multicomponent fluid are \cite{hirschfelder1954molecular,Goyal01012017}

+where the index $i$ ranges from 1 to $n$.
 In this definition, $p$ denotes the external pressure; for each species $i$, $c_{i}$ is the molar concentration, $\overline{m}_{i}$ the molar mass, $\mu_{i}$ the chemical potential, and $\overline{S}_{i}$ the partial molar entropy.
 Thus practical implementation of laws \eqref{Forceexplicit2} and \eqref{Forceexplicit1} is possible if the thermodynamic state variables are known functions of $\left\{ c_i \right\}_{i=1}^n$, $T$, and $p$.
-Determining these state variables is sufficiently involved, however, that it is uncommon for experimentalists to perform measurements sufficient to specify the drag matrix $\bigtilde{\textbf{M}}$ for condensed phases.
+Determining these state variables is sufficiently involved, however, that it is uncommon for experimentalists to perform enough measurements to specify the drag matrix $\bigtilde{\textbf{M}}$ for condensed phases.